 Join us on August 11th, 2019

 Love seafood! then join us at the only seafood festival in Australia managed by the men and women who catch it for you.
-Celebrate, relax and feast with the seafood industry in Fishermens Park Urangan
+Bring a chair or a picnic blanket,celebrate, relax and feast with the seafood industry in Fishermens Park Urangan.
+No BYO food & drinks or Dogs allowed.
+Eskys will inspected on entry.

 Enjoy the flavours of the sea with a tantalising range of seafood dishes from some of the best restaurants and from the fishermen’s own stall for that unique fisherman to festival plate experience.